 So don’t put any claims or facts that you can’t back up or talk comfortably about when it comes time to answer questions in your interview.

 Once you’ve completed steps 1-11, I recommend getting a second set of eyes to review and proofread your resume one last time.

-Doing that, plus the steps above, will give you the best shot at eliminating typos and formatting glitches, and of designing a resume that appeals to hiring managers in today’s job market
+Doing that, plus following the resume formatting tips above, will give you the best shot at eliminating typos and errors so you can get more interviews in today’s job market.

 About this guest author: